panoramicdata/PanoramicData.NCalcExtensions/README.md

 ## Purpose

-Determines whether a value is null.
+Determines whether a value is either:
+- null; or
+- it's a JObject and it's type is JTokenType.Null.

 ## Parameters
 - value